 The consequences for breaching a conditional sentence order can be significant.
 A breach of the conditional sentence order may result in the “collapse” of the order and the offender will be required to serve the remaining period of the order in jail.

-An offender will either serve his or her sentence at a provincial jail or federal penitentiary.
+An offender will either serve their sentence at a provincial jail or federal penitentiary.
 If an offender receives a sentence of less than two years, after any deductions for pretrial custody, the offender will serve their sentence in a provincial jail.
 If an offender receives a sentence of two years or longer, they will serve their sentence in a federal penitentiary.
 If you receive a federal sentence, you may be eligible for early release through the Parole Board of Canada.

 An intermittent sentence may also be available if the court imposes a sentence of imprisonment that is 90 days or less.
 An intermittent sentence is a jail sentence that is served intermittently, for example an offender can serve their sentence on weekends.
 An intermittent sentence may be appropriate where an offender may lose their employment if the sentence were served continuously.